rykroon/blog/content/posts/modern-monetary-theory.md

 tags=["Modern Monetary Theory", "MMT", "monetary policy"]
 +++

-**Modern Monetary Theory (MMT)** is a heterodox macroeconomic framework that argues a government issuing its own currency—such as the United States—is not fiscally constrained in the same way households or businesses are when it comes to federal spending.
+**Modern Monetary Theory (MMT)** is a heterodox macroeconomic framework that argues a government issuing its own currency, such as the United States, is not fiscally constrained in the same way households or businesses are when it comes to federal spending.

 ## Currency Users vs Currency Issuers.
 A core principle of MMT is the fundamental distinction between a currency _user_ and a currency _issuer_.